TauferLab/ANACIN-X/README.md

 ## Publications

-*This paper presents theory, artifacts, and results on which ANACIN-X is built:*
+*This paper presents the theory, artifacts, and results on which ANACIN-X is built:*

 D. Chapp, N. Tan, S. Bhowmick, and M. Taufer. **Identifying Degrees and Sources of Non-Determinism in MPI Applications via Graph Kernels.** *Journal of IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS)*, (2021).
 [Link to Publication](https://ieeexplore.ieee.org/document/9435018)